hoffmanmidd/5august/README.md

 # 5august
 practice on Aug 5 2024
-This is a line from RStudio
+This is a line from RStudio. /
+Now I'm going to pull thebn push.